Top 10 best used small SUVs 2023

-Consider your budget.
-Used small SUVs start from as little as £3,000 but you’ll pay significantly more for a car with a premium badge.
+Used small SUVs start from very little money but you’ll pay significantly more for a car with a premium badge.
 The majority of small SUVs are front-wheel drive, but many are available with optional four-wheel drive.
-These offer greater reassurance on slippery roads in exchange for higher fuel consumption and increased VED (road tax).
+These offer greater reassurance on slippery roads in exchange for higher fuel consumption and, sometimes, increased VED (road tax).

 We’ve pulled together a list of the best small SUVs you can buy.
 Use this as your starting point before narrowing the search to two or three candidates.
 It’s all best to do your homework before parting with your cash.

 The Kia Niro is now in its second generation and is available as a hybrid, plug-in hybrid, and an all-electric variant.
 This breadth of options mean that car buyers on the used market can choose between a good-value hybrid that will achieve over 55mpg, a plug-in hybrid with over 35 miles of range on a charge, or the pricier electric model with lower running costs and silent driving.

 The popularity of the Niro isn’t just down to the powertrain options; the boxy styling maximises space for families and the EV model offers the largest boot at 475 litres on the latest generation.

 Due to how recently the new Niro launched, most used car buyers will be looking at the first-generation model (sold from 2017), however if you are looking at a later version of the previous generation it may be worth seeing if the budget can be stretched to the new model.